portugueslab/hackathon2021/How to deal with bugs.md

 **Do**

 ```
 I have a problem with a camera in Stytra.
 I run it from the stytra_env environment and the screen stays black.
-Python does not raise any error when running Stytra from the terminal, and I can open the camera with the camera viewer.
+Python does not raise any error when running Stytra from the terminal.
+I can open the camera with the camera viewer.
 What can I do?
 ```

 You have cleanly and concisely reported a problem, with a reasonable amount of detail for someone in the lab; it is perfectly fine if you don't know how to deal with it.
 Whoever you're asking will be happy to help you!